Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filters in Cooperative Multi-Agent Collision Avoidance: Problem Setup

 The LOS angular rate vector is defined as:

-Each effector $i$ attempts to intercept an assigned target $k$, using pure PNG.
+Each agent $i$ attempts to reach an assigned target $k$, using pure PNG.
 The pure PNG law prescribes a commanded acceleration perpendicular to the LOS direction, given by:

 where \( N > 0 \) is the navigation constant and \( \|\mathbf{v}_{ij}\| \) is the norm on relative closing speed.
-The acceleration vector lies orthogonal to the LOS and serves to nullify the LOS rate, aligning the velocity vector of the effector with the LOS over time.
+The acceleration vector lies orthogonal to the LOS and serves to nullify the LOS rate, aligning the velocity vector of the agent with the LOS over time.

-While PNG provides efficient interception trajectories, it does not account for interactions with neighboring agents.
-As a result, multiple effectors pursuing different targets may inadvertently enter into close proximity, risking mutual collision.
-This motivates the integration of a real-time safety filter to modify the nominal command into a safe command $a_i$ that preserves feasibility and safety constraints.
+While PNG provides efficient guidance commands, it does not account for interactions with neighboring agents.
+As a result, multiple agents pursuing different targets may inadvertently enter close proximity, increasing the risk of mutual collision.
+This motivates the integration of a real-time safety mechanism that modifies, for each agent \(i\), the nominal command \(\mathbf{a}_{\mathrm{nom},i}\) into a safe command \(\mathbf{a}_i\) while preserving feasibility and safety constraints.